sionpixley/DLL-CsvParse/README.md

-# NuGet-CsvParse
+# DLL-CsvParse
-NuGet package that can be used to parse .csv files and return the data.
+DLL that can be used to parse .csv files and return the data.